Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Quantum energy teleportation under equilibrium environments

 \subsection{Equilibrium fermionic environments}

-Consider fermionic reservoirs with identical equilibrium temperatures and chemical potentials $\mu = \mu_A = \mu_B$.
-When the equilibrium chemical potential surpasses the system’s energy levels, the population of the highest excited state $|E_4\rangle$ dominates over the other three states.
-In this regime, the QET protocol with the parameter $\theta = \theta_1$ given by Eq. (\ref{eq:optimal_theta}) yields negative energy output.
-Conversely, using the optimal parameter $\theta = \theta_2$ (Eq. \ref{eq:optimal_theta}) significantly enhances the energy output while strictly maintaining energy conservation (see Fig. \ref{eqfmu}).
+Consider fermionic reservoirs with identical equilibrium temperatures and chemical potentials, $\mu=\mu_A=\mu_B$.
+When the equilibrium chemical potential exceeds the system energy levels, the population of the highest excited state $|E_4\rangle$ becomes dominant.
+In this regime, the QET protocol with $\theta=\theta_1$ given by Eq.~(\ref{eq:optimal_theta}) yields a negative energy output.
+By contrast, using the other optimal solution, $\theta=\theta_2$ [Eq.~(\ref{eq:optimal_theta})], significantly enhances the energy output without violating energy conservation, as shown in Fig.~\ref{eqfmu}.

-We examine the energy output variation for two distinct parameters $\theta$ as a function of the equilibrium chemical potential $\mu$, as depicted in Fig. \ref{eqfmu} (a).
-Increasing the chemical potential induces population inversion among the eigenstates.
-At sufficiently high chemical potentials, the excited states acquire significant populations.
-Figure \ref{eqfmu} (b) shows that the population of the highest excited state $|E_4\rangle$ grows monotonically with $\mu$.
-When $\mu$ surpasses the system’s energy levels, the energy output curves for the $\theta_1$ and $\theta_2$ protocols undergo an abrupt interchange.
-This indicates that as the state $|E_4\rangle$ population dominates, the mixed-state energy output behavior converges toward that of the pure state $E_{\text{out}}(|E_4\rangle)$.
+We examine the dependence of the energy output on the equilibrium chemical potential $\mu$ for the two choices of $\theta$, as shown in Fig.~\ref{eqfmu} (a).
+As $\mu$ increases, population inversion develops among the eigenstates.
+At sufficiently high chemical potential, the excited states acquire significant populations.
+Figure~\ref{eqfmu} (b) shows that the population of the highest excited state $|E_4\rangle$ increases monotonically with $\mu$.
+When $\mu$ exceeds the system energy levels, the energy-output curves corresponding to $\theta_1$ and $\theta_2$ switch abruptly.
+This indicates that, once the population of $|E_4\rangle$ becomes dominant, the energy output of the mixed state approaches that of the pure state $|E_4\rangle$.